Impact

 Risk and Exploitability

-Without a publicly published CVSS score, the exact severity is unspecified, but the use of unbounded parsing suggests a moderate to high risk for a kernel panic.
-Exploitation would likely involve sending crafted SIP packets over the network to a vulnerable host.
-EPSS data is unavailable, and the issue is not tracked in CISA KEV, indicating no known widespread exploitation as of the data release.
+The CVSS score of 9.8 indicates a critical severity, and the use of unbounded parsing suggests a moderate to high risk for a kernel sending crafted SIP packets over the network a vulnerable host.
+EPSS score is <1%, and the issue is not listed in CISA KEV, indicating no known widespread exploitation as of the data release.
 Operators should treat this as a potential denial‑of‑service threat and apply the kernel update promptly.

 OpenCVE Enrichment